BloodAxe/nan-check/README.md

 <a name="tests"></a>
 ### Tests

-To run the NAN tests do:
+To run the NAN-Check tests do:

 ``` sh
 npm install